-The festival is jam-packed with events and all-age activities throughout the day.
-In past years, events have included a George Washington meet-and-greet, tours of the Cliveden mansion, performances by the MacGregor Pipe Band and more.
+The festival is jam-packed with events and all-ages activities throughout the day, including a George Washington meet-and-greet, tours of the Cliveden mansion, performances by the MacGregor Pipe Band and more.

-Guests can head down Germantown Avenue after the “battle” for Battle Bash, the official after-party at the historic Grumblethorpe house featuring reeanctors from the battle, food, beer, live music and more.
+Guests can head down Germantown Avenue after the “battle” for Battle Bash, the official after-party at the historic Grumblethorpe house featuring re-enactors from the battle, food, beer, live music and more.

 For more information and for a complete schedule of events, click the button below.